 \subsection{Grasp Representation}

-Let the 4 assistant points be the corners of a virtual planar box to represent the grasp as depicted in Fig. \ref{fig:kpts_opts}(a).
-The keypoint number is sufficient to provide a unique solution from \PnP algorithms \cite{ippe, p3p, epnp}.
-The gripper frame is depicted in Fig. \ref{fig:kpts_opts}.
-We define the box in the gripper $x$-$z$ plane with one edge aligning with the $z$ axis.
-The keypoint distances are set to a canonical value $\kptDist$.
-Other keypoint options have also been tested, such as a non-planar tetrahedron-type (Fig.\ref{fig:kpts_opts}(b)) and an alternative planar tail-type (Fig.\ref{fig:kpts_opts}(c)).
-Experiments in \S\ref{sec:visResults} indicate that the box-type exhibits the best resilience to the noise for the pose estimation.
+Let the 4 keypoints, called \textit{assistant points}, be the corners of a virtual planar square representing the grasp as depicted in Fig.~\ref{fig:kpts_opts}(a).
+As noted earlier, this point quantity suffices to provide a unique solution from \PnP algorithms \cite{ippe, p3p, epnp}.
+The gripper frame is depicted in Fig. \ref{fig:kpts_opts}, such that the square is in the gripper $x$-$z$ plane with one edge aligning with the $z$-axis.
+Keypoint distances are set to a canonical value $\kptDist$.
+Alternative keypoint options include a non-planar tetrahedron-type (Fig.\ref{fig:kpts_opts}(b)) and a planar tail-type (Fig.\ref{fig:kpts_opts}(c)).
+Experiments in \S\ref{sec:visResults} indicate that the box-type exhibits the best resilience to the noise for pose estimation.

-The keypoint distance $\kptDist$ does not necessarily equal the grasp open width $\graspWidth$.
+The keypoint distance $\kptDist$ need not equal the grasp open width $\graspWidth$.
 The motivation of this design choice is that when $\graspWidth$ is small (e.g. the grasps for a thin stick), then \PnP algorithms applied to a concentrated point set is noise-sensitive.
 It disentangles pose learning from open width learning in the canonical keypoint distance design.

-The {\netName} architecture is illustrated in Fig. \ref{fig:method}.
-The input is an RGB-D image and the output a set of 2D keypoint projection groups $\ptsSet_{2d}$ with corresponding open widths $\{\graspWidth\}^\numGrasp$.
-We observed RGB-D inputs to have better performance over solely RGB or depth, since complementary visual and scale information is available.
-One challenge that $\ptsSet_{2d}$ can be dense and involve overlapping points due to the quantity of grasp candidates per object.
-Hence we adopt the idea to use a center point \cite{CenterNet2019, duan2019centernet}, defined as the gripper frame origin in Fig. \ref{fig:kpts_opts}, as the grouping clue.
+Fig. \ref{fig:method} depicts the processing flow, its input/output structure, and the network {\netName} architecture.
+The trained network outputs a set of 2D keypoint projection groups $\ptsSet_{2d}$ with corresponding open widths $\{\graspWidth\}^\numGrasp$.
+RGB-D inputs have better performance over solely RGB or depth, since complementary visual and scale information is available.
+One challenge is that $\ptsSet_{2d}$ can be dense and involve overlapping points due to the quantity of grasp candidates per object.
+We employ a center point \cite{CenterNet2019, duan2019centernet}, defined to be the gripper frame origin in Fig.~\ref{fig:kpts_opts}, as the grouping clue.

-The network detects keypoint groups relative to the centers.
-For each input, the network produces the following: (1) The center heatmap $\hat{\centerHeatmap}$ as the per-pixel possibility of being a grasp center; (2) The center subpixel offset map $\hat{\centerOffset}$; (3) The center-to-keypoint offset map $\hat{\centerKptsOffset}$ for the displacement between the center and 4 keypoints; (4) The grasp open width map $\hat{\graspWidthMap}$.
+The network detects keypoint groups relative to the center such that the raw network output includes: (1) The center heatmap $\hat{\centerHeatmap}$ as the per-pixel possibility of being a grasp center; (2) The center subpixel offset map $\hat{\centerOffset}$; (3) The center-to-keypoint offset maps $\hat{\centerKptsOffset}$ for the displacement between the center and 4 keypoints; and (4) The open width map $\hat{\graspWidthMap}$.